-- Blotting your skin to dry.
-Don’t rub it with your towel!
+- Blotting their skin to dry.
+Don’t rub it with a towel!

-Remember that these are consistent habits that should become part of your everyday routine to keep eczema flare-ups under control.
+Remember that these are consistent habits that should become part of your child’s everyday routine.

-Remember the little girl from earlier with the itchy, cracked skin from eczema?
-And the kids in the other photos with eczema on their bodies?
+Remember the little girl from earlier with the itchy, cracked skin?
+And the kids in the other photos with irritated skin on their bodies?
 Their moms use the same gentle, nontoxic soap and a beeswax lotion bar on their kids’ sensitive skin.
-This over-the-counter treatment is an alternative to prescription steroids, and is free of harsh chemicals that can worsen eczema.
+These products are alternatives to prescription steroids and are free of harsh chemicals.

 Beeswax helps dry skin by pulling in moisture and creating a protective barrier.
-(Eczema reduces the skin’s barrier function.)
-Beeswax is also antimicrobial, which is helpful for children who get skin infections from eczema.
+Beeswax is also antimicrobial, which is helpful for children who get skin infections.
 In fact, a mixture of honey, beeswax, and olive oil has been shown to be an effective treatment for eczema, psoriasis, and diaper dermatitis.

 1. Gentle Cleanser

 This soap gently cleanses without stripping or drying out the skin.
-Lavender and colloidal oatmeal, which soothe and relieve dry, itchy skin, and make this the best soap for eczema.
+Lavender and colloidal oatmeal soothe and relieve dry, itchy skin.
 NOTE: There are different scents if you or your child doesn’t like lavender.

 2. Body Lotion

-The best cream for eczema is this body lotion bar!
+A great cream for dry, itchy skin is this body lotion bar!
 As soon as your child finishes bathing, massage the lotion onto warm, wet skin to lock in the moisture.
 It’s important that the skin is still wet while you apply the lotion bar.
 Pat with a towel to dry off.
 NOTE: There are different scents if you or your child doesn’t like lavender.

 This lotion bar is also a safe alternative to petroleum-based products.
-While petroleum jelly, like Vaseline, is good for eczema, it’s a byproduct of petroleum refining.
+Petroleum jelly, i.e., Vaseline, is a byproduct of petroleum refining.
 If the petrolatum is not properly refined, the finished product can be contaminated with toxic chemicals called polycyclic aromatic hydrocarbons (PAHs).

 3. Facial Lotion

-If your child has atopic dermatitis on her face, she needs this moisturizer for the face.
+If your child has dry patches on her face, she needs this moisturizer for the face.
 It’s still made with the star ingredient – beeswax! – but without coconut oil, which can clog pores.
 This lotion, plus the soap, is what helped the little girl with eczema around her mouth (from the above photos).

 Final Thoughts on Eczema in Children

-It’s important to continue treating eczema even once it gets better to avoid flare-ups.
+It’s important to continue using these products even if their skin gets better.
 In addition, remember these important details about bathing: